publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056a.md

                 (i) __Prohibition__

-                    Funds appropriated to carry out this subchapter may not be used to carry out any program under the Workforce Investment Act of 1998, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  the Community Services Block Grant Act, the Rehabilitation Act of 1973, the Carl D. Perkins Career and Technical Education Act of 2006, the National and Community Service Act of 1990, or the Domestic Volunteer Service Act of 1973.
+                    Funds appropriated to carry out this subchapter may not be used to carry out any program under the Workforce Innovation and Opportunity Act, the Community Services Block Grant Act, the Rehabilitation Act of 1973, the Carl D. Perkins Career and Technical Education Act of 2006, the National and Community Service Act of 1990, or the Domestic Volunteer Service Act of 1973.

                 (ii) __Joint activities__